SL34K/SneakerDistrictRaffleBot/README.md

-# SneakersDirectRaffleBot
+# SneakerDirectRaffleBot
-Python bot for SneakersDirect designed for the wotherspoon raffle, uses actual instagram handles that follow their instagram account.
+Python bot for SneakerDirect designed for the wotherspoon raffle, uses actual instagram handles that follow their instagram account.

 Made for Python3